 The Office of Student Financial Affairs provides a FAFSA Toolkit for counselors and students.
 This toolkit contains information on the UF financial aid application process.

 UF colleges and departments offer students opportunities to explore their academic, career and community interests in elementary, middle and high school.

 The following programs are offered by individual UF departments:

-Blueprint Summer Programs for high school students at the University of Florida offers courses that are both fun and rewarding.
-Blueprint's pre-college summer programs help students prepare for college, choose the right major, choose the right college, and create quality admission applications.
+Blueprint Summer Programs for high school students at the University of Florida offer courses that are both fun and rewarding.
+Blueprint's pre-college summer programs help students prepare for college, choose the right major, choose the right college, and create high-quality admission applications.

-Dual enrollment helps eligible accelerated high school students access coursework at the University of Florida from their home district.
+UF Dual Enrollment helps eligible accelerated high school students access coursework at the University of Florida from their home district.

 UF Health offers high school student ages 14-17, who have completed the 9th grade, an opportunity to volunteer in a variety of areas throughout the hospital.
 VolunTEENS provides valuable services to staff members and patients while offering students valuable experience.

 These programs are developed and coordinated to promote excellence in science, math, and technology.